danbev/learning-assembly/README.md

 `rax` is used for return values from functions.

 When a process is started the stack is allocated with a fixed size in virtual memory by the OS.
 The area is released when the process terminates.
-Each thread as its own stack.
+Each thread has its own stack.

 The memory location for the stack is set aside when the program starts.
 Notice that this is a continous memory area but still just memory.
 It is special since there is